Chipotle: History and etymology

 The technique of smoke-drying jalapeños can be traced back to the early food preservation practices used in Mesoamerica, even before the Aztecs.

 The name comes from the Nahuatl word chīlpoctli ([t͡ʃiːlˈpoːkt͡ɬi]), meaning 'smoked chili'.

 This form of chili was most likely encountered by Christopher Columbus on his trip to the New World and brought back to Spain, where it later spread to Europe, India, and beyond.
-Their self-preserving composition would have enabled them to survive the long journey across several oceans.
+Since the chilis are smoked, this would have enabled them to survive the long journey across several oceans.

 Varieties

-In today's society, chipotles are predominantly sourced from Mexico, where they produce two different varieties of the spice: morita, which is most commonly found in the United States, and the larger meco, which is mainly used domestically.
-Morita means "small mulberry" in Spanish and is grown primarily in the Chihuahua State; it is typically darker in color with a reddish-purple exterior.
+Chipotles are predominantly sourced from Mexico, where two varieties are produced: morita, which is most commonly found in the United States, and the larger meco, which is mainly used domestically.
+Morita means "small mulberry" in Spanish and is grown primarily in the state of Chihuahua; it is typically darker in color with a reddish-purple exterior.
 They are smoked for less time and, in many cultures, considered inferior to the meco.
 The meco, also known as chili ahumado or típico, is grayish tan with a dusty-looking surface; some say it resembles a cigar butt.
 This pepper variation tends to be smokier in taste and is the preferred chipotle of many natives.
 They are sometimes referred to as chili navideño because they are reconstituted and stuffed to make a traditional dish that is most popular at Christmas time among Mexican locals.

-Most chipotle meco never make it across the Mexican border, although they can occasionally be found for sale in Mexican specialty markets.

 Chipotle grande is a smoke-dried Huachinango chili with a similar flavor profile; however, the chili is larger and higher in cost.
 Sold fresh at the market, this variation of the chipotle pepper will typically sell for three to four times as much as jalapeño.

 Many pair this spice with annatto, cumin, ginger, oregano and tomato powder.
 Additionally, it is commonly paired with traditional dishes such as bean soup, pimento cheese, tomatillo salsa, fish tacos, and grilled flank steak.

 Forms of chipotle

 Chipotles are purchased in numerous forms: chipotle powder, chipotle flakes, chipotle pods, canned chipotles in adobo sauce, concentrated chipotle base, and wet chipotle meat marinade.

-Canned adobo sauce is the most common form in the United States, though its marinade or food preservative form originated in Spain.
+Canned adobo sauce is the most common form in the United States of America, though its marinade or food preservative form originated in Spain.
 The marinade typically contains various spices, herbs, and vegetables, including tomatoes, onions, powdered dried chilis, garlic, and vinegar.
 Chipocludo, a term for preserving chipotles practiced in Central Mexico, refers to conservation in a jar of brown sugar and vinegar marinade.
 En adobo or chipotles adobado are denominations for seasoned canned chipotles in sauce.